3. SCHOOL RULES & DAILY SYSTEM - 5 -

 Within the curriculum the school will raise the awareness of the nature of bullying through inclusion in SMSC, school rules, assemblies and subject areas, as appropriate, in an attempt to eradicate such behaviour.

 11. Monitoring, Evaluation and Review

 The school will review this policy every 2 years and assess its implementation and effectiveness.
 The policy will be promoted and implemented throughout the school.

-Appendix 1 – Scripts and class resource
+Appendix 1 – Scripts

 Seven assertive sentence stems: